felipery03/Kaggle-titanic-solution/README.md

 # Kaggle-titanic-solution
-First attemp to titanic solution for Kaggle problem
+First attempt to titanic solution for Kaggle problem